anshimehta01/AI-Powered-Privacy-Meeting-Summarizer/README.md

 Researchers, students, corporates, consultants, lawyers, doctors, journalists — anyone who attends meetings but hates writing minutes.

-If you like this project, ⭐ star the repository and feel free to contribute!
+If you like this project, ⭐ star the repository.

-Is this